SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
 NEAR
-  ("migrat*" OR "mobilit*" OR "move" OR "moving" OR "movement" OR "travel*" OR "international*" OR "internal*" OR "intra stat*" OR "within-country" OR "within country" )
+  ("migrat*" OR "mobilit*" OR "move" OR "moving" OR "movement" OR "travel*" OR "international*" OR "internal*" OR "intra stat*" OR "within-country" OR "within country" OR "cross-border*" OR "cross* border*" )
 NEAR
   ("immigrant*" OR "emigrant*" OR "alien$" OR "resident alien$" OR "migrant*" OR "settler$" OR "asylum seeker$" OR